freddybihozagara/emc/README.rst

 GENERAL USAGE NOTES
 -------------------

-- Encrypt requires python 2.7.
+- Encrypt requires python 2.7 and the python-tk package.

 - To launch Encrypt: go to the command line and type in 'python encrypt' or double click on encrypt.py.